CAN BED BUGS LIVE IN YOUR COUCH?

 - handheld magnifying lens (if possible) to inspect crevices and holes where bed bugs and their eggs hide that would be hard to see with the naked eye.

 Start the inspection by carefully taking off all cushions from the couch and inspecting each one.
-Slowly look and move along ALL the seams, zippers, and in any fabric folds, tufts, and creases with your flashlight and credit card.
+Slowly look and move along ALL the seams, zippers, and any fabric folds, tufts, and creases with your flashlight and credit card.

 Try not to flick any bugs or eggs that you find into other areas of the room as you want to keep them as contained as possible.